 SOURCE: SBHE Policy Manual, Section 608.2

+This policy applies to all employees excluded from the broadbanding system who are not members of the academic staff, and, with respect to their positions as administrators or other non-academic positions, to employees with appointments to the academic staff.

+This policy does not apply to:

+Chancellor and institution presidents.

+Coaches.

+Faculty – Employees with academic appointments are governed by SBHE Policy Sections 605.1, 605.2, 605.3, and 605.4.

+Student residence hall assistants, work-study students and other students employed on a part-time basis for a limited term.
+The terms and conditions of employment for student resident hall assistants shall be stated in a written contract.

-Employees excluded from the broadbanding system who are not members of the academic staff at an institution may be terminated, without cause, pursuant to written notice of termination in accordance with the following schedule:
+2. An employee may be dismissed, without cause, pursuant to written notice of termination in accordance with the following schedule:

-At least three months, if written notice is given during the first year of service;

-At least six months, if written notice is given during the second year of service or thereafter.
+a, At least three months, if written notice is given during the first year of service;b.
+At least six months, if written notice is given during the second year of service or thereafter;

-As used in this section 1, “service” means employment at the same institution or agency.
+As used in this section 2, “service” means employment at the same institution or agency.

-Employees excluded from the broadbanding system who are not members of the academic staff at an institution may be dismissed based upon financial exigency as determined by the Board, loss of appropriations, loss of institutional or program enrollment, consolidation of organizational units or program areas or elimination of courses, in which cases the notice requirements of the preceding section shall not apply.
-If a dismissal is implemented pursuant to this subsection, no less than 90 days notice shall be given the employee.
+3. An employee may be dismissed based upon financial exigency as determined by the Board, loss of appropriations, loss of institutional or program enrollment, consolidation of organizational units or program areas or elimination of courses, in which cases the notice requirements of the preceding section shall not apply.
+If a dismissal is implemented pursuant to this section 3, no less than 90 days notice shall be given the employee.

-An employee may be dismissed for just cause.
+4. An employee may be dismissed for just cause.
 Just cause means just cause for dismissal of staff employees as defined in the North Dakota University System Human Resource Policy Manual.
-(See NDSU 220.2) Notice of intent to dismiss for cause, stating the reasons for the proposed action, shall be given by a department head or other designated official unless the employee is a vice president or other officer who reports directly to the institution's chief executive, in which case notice shall be given by the chief executive.
+(See NDSU 220.2) Notice of intent to dismiss for cause, stating the reasons for the proposed action, shall be given by a department head or other designated official unless the employee is an institution officer who reports directly to the institution’s chief executive, in which case the chief executive shall give notice.
 The notice shall be given at least five calendar days prior to the date of dismissal and the employee has the right, within that time, to respond in writing and request a pre-termination review.
 Following notice of intent to dismiss and, if requested by the employee, the pre-termination review, the department head or other designated individual, if the notice of intent to dismiss was not given by the chief executive, shall forward a recommendation to the institution's chief executive.
 The chief executive shall make a final decision and give written notice of that decision.

-An employee who is dismissed for just cause pursuant to this policy may, within 20 days of dismissal, appeal the decision by filing a notice of appeal, accompanied by a specification of the reasons or grounds upon which the appeal is based, with the institution's chief executive.
+5. An employee who is dismissed for just cause pursuant to this policy may, within 20 days of dismissal, appeal the decision by filing a notice of appeal, accompanied by a specification of the reasons or grounds upon which the appeal is based, with the institution's chief executive.
 The chief executive shall appoint a hearing officer to conduct an evidentiary hearing and submit recommended findings, conclusions and a recommended decision.
 The hearing officer shall conduct the hearing according to appeal procedures governing hearings conducted by a staff personnel board that are set forth in Section 27 of the North Dakota University System Human Resource Policy Manual (Policy 231 of the NDSU Policy Manual).
 The chief executive shall make a final decision and provide written notice of that decision to the hearing officer and the employee within 20 calendar days of receiving the hearing officer's recommendation.